pangrr/fileexplorer-interview/README.md

 ## The Contract

-The contract object contains some metadata about the contract - it's name, id and an array of text blocks.
+The contract object contains some metadata about a contract - its name, id and an array of text blocks.
 Each text block represents a paragraph of text within the contract.
 Within each text block is an array of sentence indices.
 Each sentence indice contains the information of where sentences can be found in the text.
-The start and end values are indexes within the text string of the start and end of the sentence.
+The start and end values are indexes within the text string of the start and end of a sentence.

 ## Requirements